casper-network/docs/source/docs/casper/resources/tutorials/advanced/multi-sig-management.md

 --session-arg "new_weight:u8='3'"
 ```

-Which results in the main key now showing weight “3”:
+The primary key in this account should now have weight 3.

 ```json
 "Account": {